 Applying for faculty positions at NCBS

 NCBS is keen to consider applications from candidates with proven excellence in their field of research for faculty positions.
 We do not have a fixed number of ‘posts’, neither do we search for targeted research themes.
 If your track record demonstrates that you possess the requisite intellect, technical capabilities, commitment and potential, please do apply to us.
+Applications will be accepted throughout the year.

 1. Faculty positions available